 - Butt-Monkey: Jason is mercilessly teased for everything from his stature to his love of treats.
 Mike has stated multiple times that he has "never forgotten a single thing about Jason" that could be used for the purpose of mocking him.

 - The Cameo: The Grand Finale to the Downtown Disney Ordeal features numerous podcasters and former guests cameoing as Keepers of other lightly-themed malls and shopping districts from around the world.

-- Christmas Special: Two, "The Christmas Special Christmas Special" and "An Intimate Christmas Evening LIVE".
-Both episodes have the hosts sharing "gifts" of unintentionally funny televised Christmas specials and promotional videos with each other.
-The latter features the hosts staging a parody of Christmas specials as a framing device.
+- Christmas Special: Three so far, "The Christmas Special Christmas Special", "An Intimate Christmas Evening LIVE", and "A Very Covid-Safe Christmas".
+The first two episodes have the hosts sharing "gifts" of unintentionally funny televised Christmas specials and promotional videos with each other, while the third has each of the hosts share their experiences at a themed experience under COVID-19 lockdown conditions.
+The Live special also features the hosts staging a parody of Christmas specials as a framing device.

 - Content Warning: Every episode opens with one of these, usually played for laughs and hinting at some of the topics and tangents lying ahead.

 - Continuity Cavalcade: The finale of the Downtown Disney Ordeal features the boys struggling to defeat the five bosses using all of the items collected in previous stages.
 You can hear the hosts rifling through their notes to make sure not to forget any details.